 It was during this time that…

-The American Water Spaniel created a “name” for himself as being an incredible hunting companion.
-With his water proof coat and keen hunting skills, the American Water Spaniel soon became known as the “big dog in a small package”.
+The American Water Spaniel created a “name” for himself as an incredible hunting companion.
+With his waterproof coat and keen hunting skills, the American Water Spaniel became known as the “big dog in a small package.”
+So, it’s no wonder in 1940, the American Kennel Club (AKC) officially recognized the breed and placed it in the “sporting group.”
+Around this same time, many folks began to realize that in addition to being great hunting companions, these “little brown dogs” also made great personal companions and family dogs.

 Today…

-The American Water Spaniel is probably best known for being the state dog of Wisconsin mainly do to their popularity within the state and the Great Lakes area.
+The American Water Spaniel is best known for being Wisconsin’s state dog mainly due to their popularity within the state and the Great Lakes area.
 There’s even a Great Lakes American Water Spaniel Club.

 The truly ironic…

-Part about the American Water Spaniels history is that even though this breed has been so revered over history, over time, many hunters slowly began to choose to purchase and breed larger “spaniel” dog breeds which almost led to the total extinction of the American Water Spaniel breed itself!
+Part of the American Water Spaniel’s history is that even though this breed has been so revered over history, over time, many hunters slowly began to choose to purchase and breed larger “spaniel” dog breeds which almost led to the total extinction of the American Water Spaniel breed itself!

-Had it not been due to the efforts of committed dog breeder by the name of Fred J. Pfeiffer and the help of the United Kennel Club and the American Kennel Club, there is a very good chance that the American Water Spaniel would no longer be in existence!
+Had it not been due to the efforts of a committed dog breeder by the name of Fred J. Pfeiffer and the help of the United Kennel Club and the American Kennel Club, there is a perfect chance that the American Water Spaniel would no longer exist!
 Even now, it is believed that there are only about 3000 worldwide, making it one of the rarest AKC-recognized breeds in America.

-The American Water Spaniel is probably best known for his or her rich brown or dark chocolate water proof coat as well as their “over-sized” ears that will hang down below their head all the way to their shoulders.
+The American Water Spaniel is probably best known for their rich brown or dark chocolate waterproof coat and their “oversized” ears that will hang below its head to its shoulders.

-It should be pointed out that because the American Water Spaniel’s coat is naturally curly and is a bit “oily” so owners will need to be vigilant about weekly brushings so that it doesn’t become too knotted or matted.
-This is especially true if you spend a lot of time outdoors with your American Water Spaniel because these guys do love to get dirty.
+Additionally, it should be pointed out that because the American Water Spaniel’s coat is naturally curly and a bit “oily, ” owners must be vigilant about weekly brushings so that it doesn’t become too knotted or matted.
+This is especially true if you spend much time outdoors with your American Water Spaniel because these guys love getting dirty.

 Which is why…

-You’ll want to remember that these dogs love to hunt, flush out birds and swim, so if you’re planning on adopting an American Water Spaniel you’ll also want to plan on providing plenty of activities for him or her to perform as well otherwise you’re going to have a very bored and unhappy dog in the near future.
+You’ll want to remember that these dogs love to hunt, flush out birds, and swim, so if you’re planning on adopting an American Water Spaniel, you’ll also want to plan on providing plenty of activities for them to perform as well; otherwise, you’re going to have a very bored and unhappy dog shortly.

-While it’s true that every dog is going to have his or her own unique personality, there some traits that will be typical to the breed which we’ll want to point out now.
+While it’s true that every dog will have their unique personality, some traits will be typical to the breed, which we’ll want to point out now.

 For example…

-The American Water Spaniel can be a bit “clingy” in that he or she will often look to his or her owner for conformation before doing things.
-So, if you’re the type of person who likes to have conversations with their dog, and have them follow you around much of the day, then you’ll definitely have a friend in the American Water Spaniel.
+The American Water Spaniel can be a bit “clingy” because they often look to their owner for confirmation before doing things.
+So, if you’re the type of person who likes to have conversations with their dog, and have them follow you around much of the day, then you’ll have a friend in the American Water Spaniel.

-If you prefer a dog that is a bit more “stand offish” or is “ok” being on his or her own for long periods of time, then perhaps an American Water Spaniel isn’t going to be the right dog for you.
+However, if you prefer a dog that is a bit more “standoffish” or is “ok” being on their own for long periods, then perhaps an American Water Spaniel isn’t the right dog for you.

 You see…

-Your American Water Spaniel is going to be loyal to the core and it’s not going to “show” this same loyalty to everyone it meets.
+Your American Water Spaniel will be loyal to the core and will not “show” this same loyalty to everyone it meets.
 You will be his “special” person.
-This is why, when you’re away, your American Water Spaniel is probably going to hang out near the window waiting for your return rather than interacting much with a “dogsitter” or someone he or she doesn’t know.
+This is why, when you’re away, your American Water Spaniel will probably hang out near the window waiting for your return rather than interacting much with a “dogsitter” or someone they don’t know.

 The Plus side to this…

-Is that because your American Water Spaniel is going to be so loyal and because her or she is going to be so dependent on you, he or she will also likely be rather easy to train despite the fact that “on occasion” they can be a bit stubborn.
+Is that because your American Water Spaniel is going to be so loyal and because she or she is going to be so dependent on you, they will also likely be relatively easy to train even though “on occasion” they can be a bit stubborn?

 Apartment living and American Water Spaniels

-If you live in an apartment or small house, it should be okay so long as you take them out and about often enough.
-Don’t expect your dog to be content sitting indoors confined to a small area the whole day long.
-They love to be active – and especially love to go for a swim, hence the name!
+If you live in an apartment or small house, it should be okay to take them out and about often enough.
+Don’t expect your dog to be content sitting indoors, confined to a small area all day.
+They love to be active – especially to go for a swim, hence the name!

-Let your Water Spaniel take a dip in a pool, river or safe lake.
+Let your Water Spaniel dip in a pool, river, or safe lake if it’s feasible.
 Even a run through the sprinklers will do this pup good!

 Ok, now that we’ve…